scikit-activeml/scikit-activeml/docs/target_semantics.rst

 Regression
 ==========

-Regressors accept ``target_type="auto"`` and ``"single-output"`` for currently supported execution.
-One-dimensional numerical targets resolve to single-output regression, and column vectors remain compatible.
-Multiple target columns resolve to recognized ``"multi-output"`` regression semantics, but regressors reject that valid specification because multi-output execution is not yet a declared capability.
+For currently supported regression, regressors accept ``target_type="auto"`` and ``target_type="single-output"``.
+One-dimensional numeric targets resolve to single-output regression, and column vectors remain supported.

+Targets with multiple columns resolve to the recognized ``target_type="multi-output"`` semantics.
+The specification itself is valid, but regressors reject it because multi-output regression is not yet a supported capability.
 Regression target specifications always have ``classes=None``.

-A single-output regression target is described by one value per sample, so ``predict`` returns an array of shape ``(n_samples,)``.
-A wrapped estimator may describe one sample by a column instead; its predictions are narrowed to the declared target type.
-Predictions describing several target columns are rejected rather than flattened, because flattening would silently turn them into ``n_samples * n_outputs`` values that no longer describe a sample each.
+A single-output regression target contains one value per sample, so ``predict`` returns an array of shape ``(n_samples,)``.
+A wrapped estimator may instead return one prediction per sample as a column; this column is reduced to the shape required by the declared single-output target type.

+Predictions with several target columns are rejected rather than flattened.
+Flattening them would produce ``n_samples * n_outputs`` values and would no longer preserve one target value per sample.

 .. doctest::